-One of the most important points to remember when you are following a breastfeeding diet is that you need energy to create breast milk.
+One of the most important points to remember when you are following a breastfeeding diet is that you need the energy to create breast milk.
 It can take anywhere up to around 600 calories to make enough milk for a newborn each day.
-Of course this is dependent on many factors such as weight, basal metabolic rate and physical activity of the mother.
+Of course, this is dependent on many factors such as weight, basal metabolic rate and physical activity of the mother.

 Yes, some of that energy can come from your stored energy (or fat) that you have put on over your pregnancy.
 Although it is best to fuel some of that energy with wholesome fresh foods so as to not be hungry and avoid lows in your sugar levels or energy levels.

-600 calories may seem like a lot, but if you are trying to lose weight, then it is important to choose foods which are nutrient dense not just energy dense.
+600 calories may seem like a lot, but if you are trying to lose weight, then it is important to choose foods which are nutrient-dense not just energy-dense.

-When we use the words nutrient dense, we mean the foods which have a lot of nutrition per gram.
+When we use the words nutrient-dense, we mean the foods which have a lot of nutrition per gram.
 Foods which are full of vitamins and minerals along with good sources of fibre, protein or good fats.
-If they are energy dense and nutrient poor, then they are often foods which are processed and high in sugar or sodium without much nutritional gain.
+If they are energy-dense and nutrient-poor, then they are often foods which are processed and high in sugar or sodium without much nutritional gain.

 If you look at the serving guides for a breastfeeding woman, the suggestion is to obtain your additional calories through vegetables and complex carbohydrates like wholegrain cereals and grains.
-One of the reason behind the addition in servings of these food groups is because breastfeeding women need additional fibre to aid with digestion.
+One of the reasons behind the addition in servings of these food groups is because breastfeeding women need additional fibre to aid with digestion.